Timeline of a Long Island Personal Injury Case

 If you’ve been injured in an accident, you should seek medical attention right away.
 Even if your injuries are seemingly benign, the bump on your head could be a serious concussion or the bruise on your stomach could be indicative of internal bleeding.
 Severe and traumatic accidents can leave your body in a state of shock where you might not immediately feel pain, but in actuality, you might have a serious injury.
 So no matter how minor your injuries are, you should be seen by a health care professional.

-Although you might think you should wait to consult with an accident lawyer until after you see what the insurance company offers you, or wait until after you receive a medical diagnosis regarding your injuries, the sooner you speak with an experienced attorney, the better.
+Although you might think you should wait to consult with an accident lawyer until after you see what the insurance company offers you, or wait until after you receive a medical diagnosis regarding your injuries, the sooner you speak with an experienced personal injury attorney, the better.
 Even if you think you don’t need an attorney to resolve your case, it’s always a good idea to take advantage of a free consultation to obtain some advice.
 A lawyer who regularly handles personal injury cases can give you an idea of what options may be available to you and whether your claim is likely to be successful.

 Once you decide that an attorney will handle your case, in most instances, personal injury lawyers will take your case on a contingency fee basis.
 What this means is that they don’t get paid unless and until you obtain a settlement, so oftentimes you don’t have to worry about having a large sum of money upfront to pay for your lawyer.